ashaabrizvi/FIFA-20/README.md

 ![](screenshots/11.png)

-For Other Insights, Please have a look at the complete Notebook - https://github.com/ashaabrizvi/FIFA-20/blob/master/fifa-eda-seaborn.ipynb
+For code and other insights, Please have a look at the complete Notebook - https://github.com/ashaabrizvi/FIFA-20/blob/master/fifa-eda-seaborn.ipynb